kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———. *The Chinese Communist Movement: A Report of the United States War Department, July 1945*.
 1968.
 - Smith, Aminda.
 ‘Long Live the Mass Line!
 Errant Cadres and Post-Disillusionment PRC History’. *Positions: Asia Critique* 29, no. 4 (2021): 783–807.
 [Link](https://muse.jhu.edu/pub/4/article/820434).
 - Smith, Aminda M. *Thought Reform and China’s Dangerous Classes: Reeducation, Resistance, and the People*.
 2013.
+- ———.
+‘Thought Reform and the Unreformable: Reeducation Centers and the Rhetoric of Opposition in the Early People’s Republic of China’. *The Journal of Asian Studies* 72, no. 4 (November 2013): 937–58.
+[DOI](https://doi.org/10.1017/S0021911813001654).
 - Smith, S. A. ‘Talking Toads and Chinless Ghosts: The Politics of “Superstitious” Rumors in the People’s Republic of China, 1961–1965: The American Historical Review’. *The American Historical Review* 111, no. 2 (1 April 2006): 405–27.
 [DOI](https://doi.org/10.1086/ahr.111.2.405).
 - Smith, Steve.
 ‘Fear and Rumour in the People’s Republic of China in the 1950s’. *Cultural and Social History*, 1 September 2008.
 [DOI](https://doi.org/10.2752/147800408X331399).
 - Smith, Steve A. ‘Local Cadres Confront the Supernatural: The Politics of Holy Water (Shenshui) in the PRC, 1949-1966’. *The China Quarterly*, no. 188 (2006): 999–1022.
 [Link](https://www.jstor.org/stable/20192702).
 - Solomon, Richard H. *Mao’s Revolution and the Chinese Political Culture*.
 1971.
 - Songlin, Yang. *Telling the Truth: China’s Great Leap Forward, Household Registration and the Famine Death Tally*.
-Electronic book.
 2021.
 - Sorace, Christian, Ivan Franceschini, and Nicholas Loubere. *Afterlives of Chinese Communism: Political Concepts from Mao to Xi*.
 2019.
+[Link](https://library.st-andrews.ac.uk/record=b3613317~S5).
 - Spence, Jonathan D. *The Search for Modern China*.
 2013.
 - Stacey, Judith. *Patriarchy and Socialist Revolution in China*.
 1983.
+- Starn, Orin.
+‘Maoism in the Andes: The Communist Party of Peru-Shining Path and the Refusal of History’. *Journal of Latin American Studies* 27, no. 2 (1 May 1995): 399–421.
+[Link](http://www.jstor.org/stable/158120).
 - Starn, Orin, and Miguel La Serna. *The Shining Path: Love, Madness, and Revolution in the Andes*.
 Illustrated edition.
 2019.
 - Starr, John Bryan.
 ‘Conceptual Foundations of Mao Tse-Tung’s Theory of Continuous Revolution’. *Asian Survey* 11, no. 6 (1971): 610–28.
 [DOI](https://doi.org/10.2307/2642773).
 - ———.
 ‘Conceptual Foundations of Mao Tse-Tung’s Theory of Continuous Revolution’. *Asian Survey* 11, no. 6 (1971): 610–28.
 [DOI](https://doi.org/10.2307/2642773).